City-of-Helsinki/events-helsinki-ui/README.md

 - Similar Events component will be shown in the bottom of Event page.

-`REACT_APP_SHOW_SIMILAR_COURSES`:

-Features enabled:

-- Similar Events component will be shown in the bottom of Course page.

 ## Available Scripts

 In the project directory, you can run: